RTRichar/UrbanRuralPollen/README.md

 - Coming soon

 2. Bioinformatic analysis
--Workflow.md contains overview of tools and commands used to process sequencing data -OhioDatabases.zip contain reference sequence databases used for taxonomic annotationo of sequence data -Python code used to format and summarize taxonomic annotations: VsearchToMetaxa2.py and ThreeMarkerMedianConsensus.py
+- Workflow.md contains overview of tools and commands used to process sequencing data
+- OhioDatabases.zip contains reference sequence databases used for taxonomic annotationo of sequence data
+- VsearchToMetaxa2.py and ThreeMarkerMedianConsensus.py were used to format and summarize taxonomic annotations

-3. Directories containing Excel spreadsheets of raw data, including genus and family-leel three-marker metabarcoding median results as well as rarefied ITS2 results
+3. Directories containing Excel spreadsheets of raw data
--Family-leel three-marker metabarcoding median results: FamilyMedians -Genus-leel three-marker metabarcoding median results: GenusMedians -Genus-level rarefied ITS2 results: RarefiedITS2
+- Family-leel three-marker metabarcoding median results: FamilyMedians
+- Genus-leel three-marker metabarcoding median results: GenusMedians
+- Genus-level rarefied ITS2 results: RarefiedITS2